 Most importantly, enjoy the accomplishment of your race and take the time to celebrate!

-How is your post-race recovery different from the recovery from a long run?
+How is your race day recovery different from the recovery from a long run?

 What tips do you have for recovering from a race?